Read original article here: http://www.cmswire.com/digital-workplace/syncplicity-and-atos-partner-to-deliver-file-sharing-without-borders/

 But it’s only the beginning.
 Over the coming months and years, the joint offering will provide the user experience, security, storage choice flexibility and scalability to enable digital transformation in enterprises of all sizes, Huberman said.

-The partnership fits into Syncplicity’s broader go-to-market plan to expand its channel and partner ecosystem to reach target audiences.
+The partnership fits into Syncplicity by Axway’s broader go-to-market plan to expand its channel and partner ecosystem to reach target audiences.

 Understanding the Enterprise's Storage Needs